-Engagement and Involvement
+2 Engagement and Involvement

 NHS Highland's Equality, Diversity and Inclusion Oversight Group and Health Improvement Team have identified the equality issues based on evidence and gaps.
-We will involve staff, patients, members of the public and partner agencies to co-produce the proposed equality outcomes.
+We involved staff, patients, members of the public and partner agencies to co-produce the equality outcomes.

-- Evidence what are the most significant equality issues in NHS Highland and health care provision - Existing long-term national or local strategic outcomes consider relevant evidence relating to protected characteristics, identify whether and how inequalities might present challenges to achieving existing strategic outcomes - Any gaps in existing national or local strategic outcomes
+- Evidence what are the most significant equality issues in NHS Highland and health care provision - Existing long-term national or local strategic outcomes consider relevant evidence relating to protected characteristics, identify whether and how inequalities might present challenges to achieving existing strategic outcomes - Any gaps in existing national or local strategic outcomes to produce the outcomes and will continue to engage with stakeholders to deliver the associated actions over the next four years.

-NHS Highland will engage with:
+NHS Highland engaged with: